 How To Handle A Found Syringe

-Use extreme caution when picking up syringes in order to prevent injury.
+To prevent injury, use extreme caution when picking up syringes.
 Do not touch the needle.

-It is recommended that syringes be picked up using pliers, tongs, or other similar tools.
+It is recommended that syringes be picked up using pliers, tongs, or similar tool.
 Additionally, heavy leather or canvas gloves should be worn when attempting to pick up the syringe.

-Place the syringe in a rigid, puncture-proof container.
-The container should have a tight-fitting closure or lid.
-Containers such as a glass jar with a screw-on lid, a coffee can with a tight-fitting snaplid, or a heavy duty plastic milk jug with a screw-on lid would be acceptable containers.
+Place the syringe in a rigid, puncture-proof container with a tight-fitting closure or lid such as a glass jar with a screw-on lid, a coffee can with a tight-fitting snap lid, or a heavy duty plastic milk jug with a screw-on lid.
 The lid or closure should also then be secured with strong tape.

 Transport the container to the nearest drop-off facility.
 Please call prior to delivery.
-Call your local Fire Department, if they are not on this list.
-Most Fire Departments will take found syringes.
+Most fire departments will take found syringes, So check if they are not on the list.
 There is no charge at these facilities for drop-off of syringes found by the general public.